mmfire118/cs262-project-1/notebook.md

 JSON Protocol size: 125 bytes
 ```
 shows our custom binary protocol is a slightly better size than the JSON protocol.
 This makes sense because the JSON protocol has additional overhead to make the key value pairs human-readable.
 In contrast, our custom binary protocol is shorter with less readability.

+- **Custom Binary Protocol**:
+  - Compact and efficient
+  - Uses fixed-length headers and fields
+  - Lower overhead

+- **JSON Protocol**:
+  - Human-readable and easier to debug
+  - Adds extra bytes due to JSON formatting
+  - More flexible for future changes

+## Efficiency
+- **Custom**:
+  - Smaller messages (~81 bytes)
+  - Lower bandwidth usage, faster in high-load scenarios

+- **JSON**:
+  - Larger messages (~125 bytes)
+  - Uses more bandwidth because of extra JSON structure

+## Scalability
+- **Custom**:
+  - Better for scaling up; less CPU and network usage
+  - More work to implement and maintain

+- **JSON**:
+  - Easier to integrate and extend
+  - Overhead might be an issue at very high loads

+## Takeaway
+- Use **Custom Binary Protocol** if performance and low latency are critical.
+- Use **JSON Protocol** if ease of development and flexibility are more important.